Test Results

 The results of tests carried out during hospital visits are not normally sent to the practice.

 Normal smears are recalled every three years or if you have abnormal smears it may be more frequently.
 Sometimes, if a smear is inadequate you will be called by the surgery to have it repeated.
 If there are any problems with your smear that needs referral to a gynaecologist, the surgery will contact you to see a doctor in the surgery.
-Smear results can take a few weeks to come back from the cytology department, you should also receive a copy of the result in the post.

 Confidentiality